The age limit has been imposed! Antonio Rüdiger appears to have caved in during contract negotiations with Real Madrid | Goal.com UK

 Is a shake-up looming in Real Madrid's defence?

-His arrival is perfectly timed for the Madrid side, as a major defensive reshuffle looms.
-Under incoming manager José Mourinho, Real plan to field Dean Huijsen, Rüdiger and Eder Militão—who remains injured—at the heart of defence for the coming season.
+His arrival is perfectly timed, as a major defensive reshuffle appears imminent at the Bernabéu.
+Under incoming manager José Mourinho, Real plan to entrust the centre-back spots to Dean Huijsen, Rüdiger and Eder Militão—despite the Brazilian's current injury—for the coming campaign.

-According to the report, though, the future of youngster Raul Asencio remains uncertain, and David Alaba's time in Madrid is up: his expiring contract will not be renewed, so he must leave.
+However, the same report flags uncertainty over youngster Raul Asencio's future, and David Alaba's stay in the Spanish capital appears to be coming to a close.
+The Austrian's expiring contract will not be renewed, so he must move on.

-With Militao's recovery still uncertain, defensive reinforcement remains a top priority.
-Last Sunday, reports emerged that Josko Gvardiol's representatives had approached Real about a potential move.
+With Militao's future still uncertain after his serious injuries, strengthening the back line is now a top priority.
+Last Sunday, reports emerged that Josko Gvardiol had been offered to the club by his representatives.

-The Manchester City defensive all-rounder is reportedly eyeing a new challenge amid the club's impending generational shift.
-Although Real have adopted a passive stance on the Croatian so far, their defensive woes could soon force the club to act.
+The Manchester City defensive utility man is reportedly eyeing a fresh challenge amid the club's impending generational shift.
+While Real have adopted a wait-and-see approach to the Croatian so far, their defensive uncertainty could soon prompt decisive action.

 Antonio Rüdiger: His statistics at Real Madrid